 On the other hand, assume that a motorcyclist is exercising reasonable care when, all of a sudden, a car pulls out from a side street less than 100 feet in front of the motorcyclist and turns right at a slow speed into the motorcyclist's lane.
 The motorcyclist, traveling 45 miles per hour in a 50 mile per hour zone, is well familiar with the area because she rides in the area frequently.
 She knows there is a rock cropping along the right side of the road.
 She sees a semi-truck in the on-coming lane less than 50 feet away.
 Given no realistic alternative, and knowing she probably cannot stop without slamming into the rear of the car, she decides to lay the bike down in her lane.
 She has a much stronger case for holding the driver of the car responsible than does the motorcyclist in the first scenario.

 The bottom line is this: the mere fact that a biker lays down the motorcycle to avoid a collision does not mean that the biker has no rights.
-With more than 100 years of combined experience, our award-winning lawyers can help you determine what rights you have in this situation.
-We do not charge for an initial consultation.
+With more than 100 years of combined experience, our award-winning lawyers can help you determine your legal rights in this situation.
+We never charge for an initial consultation.
 We understand folks do not want to pay to talk to a lawyer just to learn that they do not have a good case.
 If we think you have a case and you decide to hire us, we handle all motorcycle accident cases on a contingent fee basis which means we only get paid if we recover money for you.
 And because we advance all case expenses, you are never out of pocket any money to pursue your motorcycle accident case.
 Contact us online or call us anytime of day at one of our three convenient Middle Tennessee locations.
 While our offices are in Middle Tennessee, we represent motorcycle accident victims across the State of Tennessee.

 - Motorcycle Accidents at Intersections